dmatsanganis/Movie_Rating_Similarity_Analysis/README.md

 1. **Dataset**: The movieLens dataset that includes 100,000 ratings (1-5) from 943 users on 1682 movies.
 It consists of three files: `users.txt`, `movies.txt`, and `ratings.txt`.
 The dataset has been pre-processed to focus on the set of movies that each user has rated.

-2. **Code**: The implementation of various algorithms and techniques to compute user similarity and analyze movie ratings.
+2. **Code & Documentation**: The implementation of various algorithms and techniques to compute user similarity and analyze movie ratings.
 The code is organized into different tasks outlined in the assignment.

-3. **Input and Output Files**: The input file used for the analysis, as well as the output files generated during the different runs, are provided for reference.

-4. **Report**: A report describing the data pre-processing steps, algorithm implementations, and observations.
-It also includes average numbers and insights obtained from the analysis.

 ### Instructions